Cecca/macaco/README.md

 The rust code is split into several small crates to speed up the compilation (crates get compiled in parallel).

 - `experiments` contains python code that preprocesses datasets and runs experiments
+- `kcmkc` is the Rust crate defining the binary to run the experiments
 - `kcmkc-base` is a Rust crate containing the basic data definitions
 - `kcmkc-sequential` is a Rust crate containing the implementation of sequential algorithms